azizsayfullayev/azizsayfullayev/README.md

 ##### CURRENTLY

-- 🤠 Working on a Project called Raqamli Avlod (Digital generation V-2);
+- 🤠 Working on a Blog api;
-- 🥭 Planing to work on AnorBank;
+- 🏮 Working at Anorbank;

 ##### BIO